stefnotch/starboard-mathlive/README.md

 `js`: the search thingy is searching for js and suggests the Javascript cell type
 `Enter`: Inserts the Javascript cell

+use starboard-wrap for the demo

+[native filesystem](https://web.dev/file-system-access/), including opening an entire directory

 We can probably avoid shipping the KaTeX fonts (because starboard depends on KaTeX)